Search

 You can use transfers to satisfy RMDs

 If you own a pre-tax workplace retirement plan or IRA, you typically have to take required minimum distributions (RMDs) starting at age 73.
-Transferring assets in kind from those tax-advantaged accounts to a taxable account allows you to take your required minimum distributions while retaining ownership of your shares.
+Transferring assets in kind from those tax-advantaged accounts to a taxable account allows you to satisfy your required minimum distributions while retaining ownership of your shares.
 It's a move that can make sense if you don't need extra cash for the time being and you don't want to let go of a particular asset during a market downturn.

 Disadvantages of in-kind transfers